Top 12 secure file-sharing tools for accountants

 A screenshot of Google Drive, showing some of the different options and apps available.

-Google Drive is by far the most used file-sharing tool on the market, with almost a third of the market share — and not just because it’s completely free.
-It also packs some seriously slick collaboration features.
+Google Drive is by far the most used file-sharing tool on the market, with almost a third of the market share.
+It packs some slick collaboration features, enabling you to:

 • Drag and drop any files from your computer